chameleon-system/chameleon-base/UPGRADE-8.0.md

   - If you are using the `InputFilterUtil` class, there is currently a fallback so the project won't crash immediately.
 However, this fallback will be removed in the future.
 - `AppKernel::registerBundles` now needs a return type.

-### backend user rights changed to symfy security voters
+### backend user rights changed to symfony security voters

 @todo add more information